billyfrndz/data_projects/README.md

 Below is a list of the Jupyter Notebook files included in this repository:

-1. **Project1_Name.ipynb**
+1. **diabetes-analysis-eda-predictions.ipynb**
-   Description: Brief description of what this project is about, the data used, and the insights gained.
+   Description: Exploratory Analysis and Modelling Outcomes (Diabetes) with Logistic Regression and Random Forest Classifier Models.

-2. **Project2_Name.ipynb**
+2. **e-commerce-analysis-eda-linear-regression.ipynb**
-   Description: Brief description of what this project is about, the data used, and the insights gained.
+   Description: Exploratory Analysis and Modelling Final Prices with Linear Regression Model.

-3. **Project3_Name.ipynb**
+3. **weather-prediction-logistic-regression.ipynb**
-   Description: Brief description of what this project is about, the data used, and the insights gained.
+   Description: Modelling Rain with Logistic Regression Model.

 ## Technologies Used